 Not necessarily in this order.
 Let’s see, I’ll assign some subjective scale ranking, where 1 is great fear, and 3 not so much.

 I don’t like being alone.
 Well, let me elaborate.
 I like to exile myself sometimes, at least I’d like to do it more often.
-To contemplate the city, being rained upon, from the window of a high tower, with depressive gothic metal, candle lights, and some sweet wine.
+To contemplate the [rainy] city, from the window of a high tower, with depressive gothic metal, candle lights, and some sweet wine.
 Or a less demanding variation of it, I could cope without the tower.
 But this is different than being alone in life.
 I can/could choose when to set myself apart, and comeback at will.
 For brief periods of time (one afternoon, one weekend?).
 But without family, friends?
 I fear that.
 And I have experienced it, at different degrees, perhaps the longest and more meaningful was when I lived in Deutschland for a couple of monate.
 I met people, and I still had my girlfriend, family and friends.
 But they were all far away, and despite the technology that “does bring us closer”, it’s not really the same.
 It felt extrangely empty, alone while surrounded by people, on my own despite the people left at home.

 (I believe that also had to do with, or specially on the time when routines ended, school ended, job ended, and I had not an official excuse to go out and do something with people.
 I could and did travel, but again, I was alone for the most part, even though I couchsurfed everywhere I went and met -mostly- interesting people.
 Not the same.)